shen8424/CAP/README.md

 ### ⏬ Download CAP

-Click here to download CAP, which includes the folder `people_imgs` and the json file `cap_texts.json`.
+For the convenience of downloading and usage, we provide two download options for CAP: Hugging Face and Baidu Pan, which include the folder `people_imgs` and the json file `cap_texts.json`.
+[CAP HF](https://huggingface.co/datasets/SJJ0854/CAP) | [CAP Baidu Pan]()

 ### 🚀 Run script